sncs-uk/terraform-phpipam-address/README.md

-# Example Terraform module
+# PHPIpam address module

-Terraform module which is an example.
+Creates a number of addresses within a PHPIPAM subnet.

 ## Usage